 B-01 PURPOSE

-The purpose of this appendix is to provide bases used in the development of the construction inspection program.
+The purpose of this appendix is to provide bases used in the development of the construction inspection and assessment programs.

 B-02 BACKGROUND

-The staff has interacted with stakeholders and the Commission in developing the construction inspection and programs.
-This appendix captures the bases for the significant decisions made in developing the current programs in place for oversight of reactors .
+The staff has interacted with stakeholders and the Commission in developing the construction licensing, inspection and assessment programs.
+This appendix captures the bases for the significant decisions made in developing the current programs in place for oversight and assessment of reactors under construction.

 B-03 DISCUSSION